LachlanMcCulloch/blog/_posts/2025-05-23-turns-out-writing-a-game-engine-is-more-fun-than-making-a-game.md

 <u>underlined</u>).
 It’s solid advice—but I’m not chasing an outcome.
 I just
 want to learn.

 And learn I have.
 Building an engine is a nonstop learning spree.
-There is so many complicated processes to learn that I never run out of interesting threads to pull and follow.
+There are so many complicated processes to learn that I never run out of interesting threads to pull and follow.
 Of course this is time consuming but anything worth it is time consuming (or so they say).